English to Danish video translator online | AI tool

 Does this tool support Danish voiceover and dubbing?

 Yes.
-You can create Danish voiceovers using AI dubbing, which generates natural speech and closely matches the timing of the original English audio.
+You can create Danish voiceovers using AI dubbing, which generates natural speech and aligns the timing closely with the original English audio.

 Is English to Danish video translation free of charge?